 Hahaha!
 Very funny.
 So, did you end up attending that school?

 I didn’t actually.
 In the end, even though they did have a good soccer team, I would be within a couple hours of my folks who were living in York, PA at the time, I liked Philadelphia as a city and the campus and course study were all to my liking, I decided to attend Old Dominion University in Norfolk, VA to study Philosophy and Business.

 Really?
 Was it because of that adviser’s comments?

 No… I wish I could say it was… that would be crazy.
 But, no. Philosophy and Business… strange shift, I know.
 But I also have a side of me that enjoys imagining/trying to create a world founded on the large-scale good an entity like a business can do when guided by decent philosophically resonant concepts.
-That was my then-goal anyway.
-It still exists today, but I didn’t end up completing my course studies at ODU, so it never had the opportunity to play itself out as planned.
+That was my then-goal anyway, and it still very much is in many ways.

 Did clothing design come up at all during your time at ODU?

 Nope.
 I consciously put it on the back burner.
 I knew I’d come back to it at some point, just a matter of time and timing.
 It was alive in the clothing I wore, much like in high school.
 But, no, it wasn’t an active pursuit beyond that.
 Not yet.